by Lisa Priddy MS, CCC-SLP

 Paperwork Reduction Waiver/Model Forms

-Legislators hope that the reduction of paperwork allows more time for instructional
+three years.
+Legislators hope that the reduction of paperwork allows more

 Maintaining Qualified Providers